Dedication & Preface — Opening Blind Eyes | Christ the True Light

 Satan does not create.
 He mimics.
 Christ indwells — Satan occupies.
 Christ brings life to the vessel.
 Satan destroys it when he is finished with it.

-Look at the man in Mark 5.
+Go back to the man in Mark 5.
 Legion had occupied him so completely that no one could bind him.
 No chains.
 No restraints.
 He lived among the tombs, crying out, cutting himself.
 That is what occupation looks like from the outside.
 And when Jesus, by the finger of Christ cast Legion out, the spirits went straight into a herd of two thousand pigs and drove them violently into the sea.

 And at once Jesus gave them permission.
 Then the unclean spirits went out and entered the swine (there were about two thousand); and the herd ran violently down the steep place into the sea, and drowned in the sea.